Best Wood Types for Domestic Furniture

 Acacia Wood does not just offer a nice colouration that goes from lighter to darker with its finishes, but is extra sturdy as well.
 Walnut Wood is perfect for making intricate, decorative pieces of furniture due to its ability to retain its form over the years without warping, discoloring, or succumbing to other common problems of hardwood furniture.
 These natural characteristics of the wood are becoming increasingly sought-after, as red maple lends aorganic look to the furniture.

-Some of the most popular furniture hardwoods are maple, walnut, cherry, and oak, though there are plenty of exotic options out there if you are looking to make a statement.
-Many types of wood are hardy and perfect for making furniture, like Walnut, Cherry, and Hickory.
+Some of the other popular furniture hardwoods are maple, walnut, cherry, and oak, though there are plenty of exotic options out there if you are looking to make a statement.
+Many types of wood like Walnut, Cherry, and Hickory are hardy and can be used for making custom furniture like a jupe table or dining room chairs.
 Few from an enormous selection of woods provide the toughness and beauty that is appropriate for cabinetry and fine furnishings, and only a relatively small number are generally used for furniture.
 In general, though, if you are starting out woodworking and you anticipate being wrong, you are generally best off choosing some of the less costly woods, such as soft maple, poplar, pine, and fir.

 Some examples of popular hardwoods used for furniture include black cherry, black walnut, maple and oak.
 Hardwood species are available in many shades and colors, ranging from extremely pale (white oak, ash, maple) to deep, nearly black (American walnut, also known as black walnut).
 Oak trees, whether red or white varieties, are common trees found throughout the U.S., producing the two most popular varieties of hardwoods.
 The black walnut tree grows up to 120 feet high and produces an exquisitely rich, chocolaty wood sought by woodworking enthusiasts.